meshtastic/meshtastic/docs/software/python/standalone.md

 * Download meshtastic_mac

-* Run the following command to make the file executable:
+* Run the following command to make the file executable and to rename it 'meshtastic':

 ```
-chmod +x meshtastic_mac
+chmod +x meshtastic_mac && mv meshtastic_mac meshtastic
 ```

 * Try to run it:

 ```
-./meshtastic_mac
+./meshtastic
 ```

 :::note